 The relationship between education and earnings is one of the most studied topics.
 Generally, there is a strong belief that achievement of higher levels of education is a well established path to better jobs and better earnings.
-This empirical link between education and earnings can however, be masked due to the effect of underset actions refared to schooling.
-More specification, failure to account for the effect of unobserved "abilities" or family background factors on both earnings and attained schooling levels would lead to incorrect inferences regarding the effect of education on earnings.
+This empirical link between education and earnings can however, be masked due to the effect of unobserved factors related to schooling.
+More specifically, failure to account for the effect of unobserved "abilities" or family background factors on both earnings and attained schooling levels would lead to incorrect inferences regarding the effect of education on earnings.
 The concept of "ability" in this study refers to those marketable unobservable factors that make up an individual's initial endowment of human capital and translate into higher earnings.
 These may vary across families as well as individuals.

 The literature concerning the relationship between education and earnings, in recent years, has expanded significantly mainly due to improved access to better-quality data as well as to a more appropriate methodology of investigation.
 The studies devoted to establishing this relationship deal in an explicit way with methodological issues and try to disentangle the effects of education from those of other (mainly unobservable) factors affecting economic returns (such as individual ability).
 This group of studies includes Cannari and D'Alessio (1995), Colussi (1997) and Brunello and Miniaci (1999).
 Most of these studies have established a positive relationship between education and earnings by using data from national surveys.
 However, recent analyses on this relationship have used data on twins which produces interesting insights into the roles of genetics and family background as mediating influences in the relationship between schooling and income (Behrman et al. 1977, 1994; Ashenfelter and Krueger 1994; Miller et al. 1995).
 Although the findings of the various studies have not been unanimous, all but Ashenfelter and Krueger (1994) ascribe some role to the influence of family background.
-The availability of twins data (with multiple measures of schooling) Helps to it a further dogesteity of the different of a string from the assumement error while indirectly controlling for any ability bias arising from "family effects".
+The availability of twins data (with multiple measures of schooling) helps to deal with endogeneity of education arising from measurement error while indirectly controlling for any ability bias arising from "family effects".
 In the twins literature, estimates rely crucially on the assumption that any ability bias is due to unobservable family factors.